sensu/sensu-docs/content/sensu-go/6.0/reference/filters.md

 The `sensu.CheckDependencies` function takes zero or more checks as arguments.
 It returns `true` if all the specified checks are passing or `false` if any of the specified checks are failing.

-If you do not specify any checks, the function returns `true`.
+If you do not specify any checks, the function always returns `true`.

 You can refer to the checks as strings: